-During the year, MASL demonstrated a good level of environmental performance and a high level of administrative compliance with the resource consents as defined in Section 1.1.4.
-The site was well managed.
-However, one abatement notice was issued to ensure compliance with conditions in the Company's stormwater consent.
+During the year, MASL demonstrated a high level of environmental performance and a high level of administrative compliance with the resource consents as defined in Section 1.1.4.
+There were no unauthorised incidents recorded by the Council in relation to the Company's activities.
+The MASL site was well managed and maintained.

-3.4 Recommendations from the 2012-2013 Annual Report
+3.4 Recommendations from the 2013-2014 Annual Report

-In the 2012-2013 Annual Report, it was recommended:
+In the 2013-2014 Annual Report, it was recommended: